-Tim McMahon is the founder and Executive Director of Brightstone Transitions.
-Tim has a Bachelor’s degree from the University of North Georgia, and has been working in the field of therapeutic programming for over 20 years.
+Tim McMahon is the Founder and Executive Director of Brightstone Transitions.
+Tim has been working in the field of therapeutic programming for over 20 years.
 He has helped design and implement residential, therapeutic, and academic programs across the country.
 Tim is married with two children.
-When not at work, Tim enjoys spending time outdoors with his two daughters.
+When not at work, he enjoys spending time outdoors with his two daughters.

 While managing 10 intensive residential treatment programs located in 6 different states across the country, Tim began to realize that there was need for resources to help young adults who, despite therapeutic intervention, needed support to move forward.
 These young adults appeared stuck, and were often unable to make plans that allowed them to advance.
 These young adults needed guidance, but often did not respond to the traditional clinical interventions.
 It was out of Tim’s passion for helping these untraditional young adults that Brightstone Transitions was born.

 Tim has a hands-on approach to running Brightstone.
 Tim believes that the key to reaching these young adults is through personal relationships.
 With that in mind, Tim designed Brightstone to be a very small and very individualized program.

 Tim brings a wealth of experience and personal knowledge to Brightstone which he uses to help his clients and families build a foundation for success.
 He helps clients to define clear goals and develop plans to work toward those goals.
 Tim believes in an action oriented approach that moves clients beyond the classroom and into real life experience.

 Jason is the Director of Business Development for Brightstone Transitions.
 He brings a wide variety of experiences and passions to the Brightstone team.
 Jason comes to Brightstone with years of management experience in both therapeutic programming and summer camp programs.